HIP PAIN PHYSIOTHERAPY DOWNTOWN EDMONTON

 Are you bothered about your hip pain?
 Here’s all you need to know about your Hip pain.

 Hip pain can be devastating for most people, especially if your everyday life is full of different schedules that require mobility.
+Our Hip pain-physiotherapist in Edmonton can give your hip relief from the pain you are experiencing.
 Imagine you wake up in the morning and find it hard to move or feel pain when you lie back down at night?
 You won’t be comfortable.

 Anatomically the hip comprises over 17+ muscles that function together to provide proper alignment and movement of the hip.
 These muscles also aid in strengthening, coordinating, and providing flexibility.
 The hip is further connected to a significant group of muscles, including abdominals, quads, and glutes, which can be essential for mobility around the lower body.
 It is also closely connected to the movement of the lower back and pelvis.
 If a patient experiences tightness and dysfunction around the lower back or pelvic, they will likely affect the hip.